 The age-old debate of nature versus nurture is interesting and debated in the fields of developmental biology and genetics.
 Do you agree with that for a big nose?
 Can you blame your mum has some genuine concept.
 A new interesting report aspect by recommending that the size of your nose could not be hereditary.
 But, during pregnancy impacted by your mom’s eating regimen.
 This finding profoundly influences our understanding of fetal development and the long-term effects of prenatal nutrition.
 Do you agree that it is hereditary?
-You also believe that Big Nose blame your mum.
+You also believe that Big Nose blames your mum.

 In the focus study,, a group of researchers from the University of Melbourne looked into the connection.
 Between how much food a mother eats and how her children develop facial features.
 The study, which was published in the “Journal of Developmental Biology,”.
 They looked at pregnant women’s dietary habits in detail.
 Furthermore, they measured the faces of their children as they grew up.